 Your eyesight continually changes as you grow older and wiser.
-At EyeCare Associates of Texas, our team relies on regular eye exams to identify potential problem areas with your eyesight and provide the treatment necessary to preserve your vision for as long as possible.
+At EyeCare Associates of Texas, P.A., our team relies on regular eye exams to identify potential problem areas with your eyesight and provide the treatment necessary to preserve your vision for as long as possible.

 Even if your vision doesn’t seem any different it’s still important to see an eye care professional regularly to protect the overall health of your vision.

 If problems do arise, our team is prepared to provide advanced vision care, including treatment for:

 - Toric Lens Implants

 Don’t put it off until tomorrow.
 Schedule an eye exam for yourself and your family members today.

 The eye is a complex organ of the human body.
 Like a window in a house, our eyes allow us to see the whole world with all of its shapes and colors.

 But like any complex machine, our eyes need periodic checkups.
 EyeCare Associates of Texas, P.A. offers a complete line of services to both check and correct your vision.

 Let our board certified ophthalmologists and certified technicians assist you in taking care of your “window” to the world.